Universality of high-dimensional spanning forests and sandpiles: Interlacements and the Aldous-Broder algorithm

-In our setting the capacity and $v$-rooted capacity of a set will always be of the same order: The inequality $\Cap(K)\leq \Cap_v(K)$ is immediate, and on the other hand we have that
+In our setting the capacity and $v$-rooted capacity of a set will always be of the same order: The inequality $\Cap(K)\leq \Cap_v(K)$ is immediate, while on the other hand we have that